 Unfortunately, there’s no one answer to this, as the ‘right’ diet varies depending on your cat’s needs.
 All cats are obligate carnivores, meaning they need specific vitamins, minerals and proteins (for example taurine and arginine) that only come from meat.
 Without these essential nutrients, your cat can become seriously ill; a taurine deficiency can cause dangerous heart and eye issues and can even cause blindness.

-Cats are notoriously fussy when it comes to food, so while there are benefits to both wet and dry, the decision may ultimately come down to their preference.
-Dry food is convenient to store and is much better for your cat’s dental health as the hard texture helps remove plaque and tartar and doesn’t build up around the gumline.
+Many cats are notoriously fussy when it comes to food, so while there are benefits to both wet and dry, the decision may ultimately come down to their preference.
+Dry food is convenient to store and tends to be better for your cat’s dental health as the hard texture helps remove plaque and tartar, which doesn’t then build up around the gumline.
 It also contains much less water and has a higher concentration of nutrients, so you don’t need to feed as much.

 On the other hand, cats often don’t drink enough water so wet food can help keep them hydrated.
 It’s also much easier to eat for cats who are recovering from injury or operation.

 There are various types of cat food available, but balanced, high-quality food is always better than a cheap, low-quality alternative.
 Whichever type you choose, look at the ingredients list.
 These are listed proportionally and, as a general rule, meat should be the first ingredient.
 Avoid foods that use broad terms such as ‘animal derivative’, ‘meal’ or ‘cereals’ in their first few ingredients as these generally indicate a lower quality food.
 Always opt for foods listed as ‘chicken cat food’ rather than ‘cat food with chicken’ as these usually have a higher meat content.